 The term International Marriage Broker means a corporation, partnership, business, individual or other legal entity, whether or not organized under any law of the United States, that charges fees for providing dating, matrimonial, matchmaking services, or social referrals between United States citizens or nationals or aliens lawfully admitted to the United States as lawful permanent residents and foreign national clients.
 International Marriage Brokers provide personal contact information or facilitate communications between individuals.

 Q: Are there any new requirements pertaining to "International Marriage Brokers"(IMB) that I should be aware of?

 A. Yes!
-As of September 17th 2013, the USCIS only accepts the most recent edition of the fiancée visa petition (Form I-129f with a revision date of 06/13/2013).
-This new version of the I-129f form contains a new requirement regarding evidence the petitioner must gather from the International Marriage Broker (IMB).
+As of September 17th 2013, the USCIS requires certain evidence the petitioner must gather from the International Marriage Broker (IMB).

 From the I-129f Instructions: "In addition, you must provide the signed, written consent form that the IMB obtained from your beneficiary (your foreign fiancée) authorizing the release of his or her personal contact information to you.
 If the consent form is written in any language other than English, you must provide a certified English translation with the original form".
-This same sort of langage describing this new requirement also appears on question 35.a on page 4 of the new version of the I-129f form.
+This same sort of langage describing this requirement also appears on question 35.a on page 4 of the I-129f form.